Skip to content

 It’s not huge – rectangular shaped about 300m x 400m – but very nice.
 It’s well looked after and has all you’d expect from the Dutch park: water features, lots of green, mature trees, pieces of art, tulips in spring and of course, a cafe.
 Nice place to spend some quiet time after walking in a busy city.

 Right next to het Park is Museumpark.
 The park itself is quite small but there are two major attractions for art lovers.
 The first one is Kunsthal Rotterdam, the other one is Museum Boijmans Van Beuningen.
-When we visited Rotterdam last time Museum Boijmans Van Beuningen was under construction and so we didn’t actually went there.
-But we would recommend visiting it as it has many art masterpieces such as by Hubert and Jan van Eyck, Rembrandt, Rubens, Monet, Gauguin, Van Gogh and others.
+Museum Boijmans Van Beuningen has many art masterpieces, such as, by Hubert and Jan van Eyck, Rembrandt, Rubens, Monet, Gauguin, Van Gogh and others.
+Definitely worth a visit!

-Now, heading back to the train station, it’s worth doing it by Westersingerl.
-You’d be walking back by a nice and quiet path along the canal, surrounded by trees and green lawns, with pieces of art scattered along the way.
+Heading back to the train station, make sure to walk by Westersingerl.
+You’d be walking by a nice and quiet path along the canal, surrounded by trees and green lawns, with pieces of art scattered along the way.

 Rotterdam City Hall